Cutting out beef is the easiest thing to do to fight climate change

 This 8-minute video and its accompanying transcript were WILD.
 When thinking about meat and food systems, we should focus on the system as a whole and the human impacts, not just over-anchor on CO2 emissions.
 It’s time for us to understand what’s been happening in Nicaragua, where meat is literally murder.

 If you want to dive deeper, here's a thorough article from Mongabay News on the beef-related human rights and deforestation situation in Nicaragua.
-And if you're feeling bogged down by this reflection, cook yourself a nice plant-based treat from the Minimalist Baker, recommended by one of our readers!
+If you're feeling bogged down by this reflection, cook yourself a nice plant-based treat from the Minimalist Baker, recommended by one of our readers!

 🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.